fredemmott/cpp-remapper/README.md

 ### Compilation errors

-I strongly recommend building with clang instead of MSVC for debugging; clang gives much more detailed error messages for C++ templates and concepts.
+I strongly recommend building with clang instead of MSVC for debugging; clang gives much more detailed error messages for C++ templates and concepts:

+Either pass `-T ClangCL` to `cmake`, or use `build.ps1 -Clang -Config Debug`

 ### Runtime problems